 Do you work with people sleeping rough?

 Many homeless patients seen by Pathway teams face mental health problems.
-Pathway supported the opening of the UK’s first homelessness service within an inpatient mental health unit and teams liaise with partners in mental health services and include mental health professionals in team.
+Pathway supported the opening of the UK’s first homelessness service within an inpatient mental health unit; and our teams liaise with partners in mental health services, and include mental health professionals in the team.

 However, many outreach workers face problems when supporting people who have mental health problems who are sleeping rough.
 This mental health and homelessness guidance is designed to address this.